 Short for Virtual Private Network, a VPN encrypts all the traffic flowing to and from your device and tunnels it via an intermediary server outside your current location.
 Hence if you’re in Europe all you need to do is sign up for a VPN, choose a server in the US, and all of Crunchyroll’s content will appear.
+This works by the VPN assigning you a US IP address so you appear to be in America.
 A VPN also makes it very difficult for ISPs, hackers, and surveillance agencies to monitor your internet behavior due to encryption.

 Signing up for and using a VPN is perfectly legal.
 Millions of people around the world exercise this right and they’re not breaking any laws by doing so.

 What’s the best VPN for Crunchyroll?

 In this section, we’ll take you through a list of what we think are the best VPNs that will work flawlessly with Crunchyroll.
 They’re ranked on the following factors:

 - Large number of server locations in the US

 - Apps for Android and iOS